 Male wedding rings go beyond just the metal they’re made of.
 There are finishes and styles to choose from as well.
 Take a look at the finishes, styles, and shapes to hand select a ring you love.

 The finish refers to the texture, look, and feel of the ring.
 Each metalsmithing technique plays a role in how the ring looks and feels.
 Here’s a breakdown of the most popular finishes.

 A high polish is the most popular finish for wedding rings and jewelry.
 Polishing involves smoothing the surface to clear away scratches and irregularities.
-It gives the metal a shiny, reflective appearance, like in this yellow gold groom wedding band.
+It gives the metal a shiny, reflective appearance, like in this yellow gold groom wedding band from Blue Nile.
 With a high polish look, you may see imperfections over time with small scratches or nicks, but you can repolish it or leave the ring as is to show its character.